Theranostics 2017; 7(11):2794-2805. doi:10.7150/thno.19378

 4. Department of Neuroscience, University of Wisconsin, Madison, WI 53726, USA;

-5. Department of Medicinal Chemistry, University of Mississippi, University, MS 38677, USA;
+5. Department of Medicinal Chemistry, College of Pharmacy, University of Florida, Gainesville, FL, 32610, USA;

 6. Departments of Bioengineering and Materials Sciences & Engineering, Stanford University, Stanford, CA 94305, USA.